benjaminlukeclark/monsternames-api/readme.md

 - GET to every api endpoint
 CI is setup to run behave tests in features/ on every commit, and before a release is published to prod.

-Tried to get working on circleCI, but the seperation of docker environments there makes it a bit of a mess.
+Tried to get working on circleCI, but the separation of docker environments there makes it a bit of a mess so for now just pushes to ECR.

 <!-- USAGE EXAMPLES -->